 Here you can find information on various kinds of DAAD funding for foreign students, graduates and postdocs as well as on funding offered by other selected organisations.

 The German Research Foundation (DFG) promotes research projects in all academic fields.
 Factors which are considered to be important by the DFG include academic excellence, the promotion of young academics, interdisciplinarity and internationality.
 The primary aim of the Heisenberg programme is to support young academics who are already eligible for professorships and who have additionally distinguished themselves through particularly outstanding academic achievements.
-Applicants should generally be no older than 35 years when submitting their application; applications will not be accepted from applicants over 40.
 Applicants from abroad should be aware of the fact that they will be expected to aim for a subsequent scientific career in Germany.
 The German Research Foundation approved 40 new applications in 2010.

 Young academics from all disciplines able to provide proof of eligibility for appointment to a professorship by means of a qualification to teach in higher education (habilitation or habilitation-equivalent achievements) and particularly outstanding academic achievements.

 Approximately 40 Heisenberg scholarships were awarded in 2010.

 The scholarship amounts to a standard sum of 4,450.00 EUR.
 Financial support for publications as well as material and travel costs is provided additionally.
 A childcare allowance and a private health insurance subsidy can also be applied for.

 Applicants with qualification to teach in higher education should apply immediately after gaining this qualification (habilitation) if possible.
 All the documents that have to be submitted with an application are specified on this page.